pods for primates : a catalogue of surfboards in australia since 1900

 Number 2 Page 61.

-Note that the first fibreglassed board is credited to Pete Peterson and Brant Goldsworthy in August 1946, but it was apparently two molded havles joined by a seam tape, and not the common laminated method.
-(Nat Young, pages 61 and 64)
+Note that the first fibreglassed board is credited to Pete Peterson and Brant Goldsworthy in August 1946, but it was apparently two moulded halves joined by a seam tape, and not the common laminated method.

-The introduction of fibreglass largey solved the structual difficulty of attaching the fin and complexities of fin design would be an area of intense experimentation for the next forty years.
-Bob Simmons made a
+The introduction of fibreglass largley solved the structural difficulty of attaching the fin, and the complexities of fin design would be an area of intense experimentation for the next forty years.

 on some examples, twin (multi) fins.scooped nose lift and rope turning handles.
 All features with further work to come.